 Fans love being able to see their favorite teams play live, even when they can’t be there in person.
 But nobody likes the experience of watching a poorly shot game.
 Capturing footage that's too far from the action, doesn’t follow the ball, or is zoomed in too close is a surefire way to upset fans and keep them from watching your future streams.

-In this post, we discuss the optimum camera angles for every sport.
+In this post, we discuss the ideal camera angle for every sport.

-Volleyball, for the most part, is a single camera job.
-An elevated sideline view in-line with the net is ideal and captures the action perfectly.
-Try to place your camera opposite from the referee so that he/she doesn’t block a large part of your footage.
-That way your audience can also easily see the referee’s calls.
-If you have little control over which side of the court you film from, be sure that the camera is in a high enough position so that the referee isn’t in the way of the action.
+Volleyball, for the most part, is a single-camera job.
+An elevated sideline view in line with the net is ideal, and captures the action perfectly.
+Try to place your camera opposite the referee so that he/she doesn’t block a large part of your footage.
+This way, your audience can easily see the referee’s calls.
+If you have little control over which side of the court you film from, be sure the camera is in a high enough position so the referee isn’t in the way of the action.

 Image: Coast Guard Academy's Volleyball Program